ppomes/TokenShield/README.md

 ╚═══════════════════════════════════════════════════════════╝
 ```

-## ⚠️ **EARLY STAGE PROJECT - NOT PRODUCTION READY** ⚠️
+## ⚠️ **PROTOTYPE - NOT PRODUCTION READY** ⚠️

-**This project is in early development stage and should NOT be used in production environments.**

-- 🚧 **Experimental Implementation**: Core functionality is working but needs extensive testing
+**This is a prototype implementation for educational and demonstration purposes only.**

+- 🚧 **Proof of Concept**: Demonstrates tokenization concepts but lacks production safeguards
-- 🔒 **Security Review Required**: Has not undergone professional security audit
+- 🔒 **Security Gaps**: Missing critical security features required for production use
-- 📋 **PCI Compliance**: Implementation requires proper validation for PCI DSS compliance
+- 📋 **Not PCI Compliant**: Does not meet PCI DSS requirements as-is
-- 🧪 **Testing Phase**: Currently suitable for development, testing, and educational purposes only
+- 🧪 **Educational Only**: Suitable for learning, testing concepts, and architectural exploration
+- ⚡ **Prototype Quality**: Code quality and error handling not production-grade

 ---

-**TokenShield** is a complete PCI compliance solution that acts as a secure gateway between your application and sensitive credit card data.
-Built with a unified Go service architecture, it uses HAProxy for intelligent traffic routing and Squid for secure outbound connections, ensuring your application never touches raw credit card information.
+**TokenShield** is a prototype PCI compliance gateway that demonstrates how to implement credit card tokenization using modern proxy technologies.
+This proof-of-concept shows how HAProxy and Squid can work together with a unified Go tokenization service to intercept and tokenize sensitive data transparently.

-## Key Features
+## Prototype Features

-- **Unified Go Service**: Single high-performance binary handling all tokenization operations
+- **Unified Go Service**: Demonstrates multi-protocol tokenization in a single binary
 - **Triple Protocol Support**: HTTP (tokenization), ICAP (detokenization), REST API (management)
-- **Zero-Touch Architecture**: Your application never sees real credit card data
-- **Transparent Integration**: Works with existing payment gateways without modification
-- **PCI Scope Reduction**: Moves sensitive data handling outside your application boundary
+- **Transparent Interception**: Shows how proxies can intercept and modify traffic
+- **Bidirectional Flow**: Tokenizes inbound requests, detokenizes outbound requests
+- **Educational Architecture**: Illustrates concepts for reducing PCI compliance scope

 ## Architecture Overview